KaitoPotato/EmojiSense/README.md

 # EmojiSense

-This repository contains the source code, training scripts, and demo for EmojiSense, a project exploring how different generations interpret and use emojis.
+This repository contains the source code, training scripts, and demo for \textsc{EmojiSense}, a project that develops an age-aware emoji-to-text translation model based on the BART-Large sequence-to-sequence transformer.

 ## Project Structure